 To expose the students to the imperatives of careers by training them in various fields including preparing them for the NET exam.

-- To take up competitive examinations like IAS, IFS, IPS, IRS and State and Central Government jobs.
-Records show that many of those who have proved successful had taken English Literature as one of the Optionals.
-KAS class I and class II officers can choose English as one of the optionals which is a scoring subject.
+To take up competitive examinations like IAS, IFS, IPS, IRS and State and Central Government jobs.
+Records show that many of those who have proved successful had taken English Literature as one of the Optional.
+KAS class I and class II officers can choose English as one of the optional which is a scoring subject.

-- Reserve Bank, State Bank, Nationalised Banks, Cooperative Banks and Private Banks recruit their officers through competitive examinations where General English (objective and essay type) is a compulsory paper and M.A.
-English students can score better.
+Reserve Bank, State Bank, Nationalised Banks, Cooperative Banks and Private Banks recruit their officers through competitive examinations where General English (objective and essay type) is a compulsory paper and M.A.
+English students are at a vantage.

-- Air lines, Railways, LIC, GIC and P&T select their officers through examinations with English as a compulsory paper and surely students of English language and literature have a definite edge over others.
+Airlines, Railways, LIC, GIC and P&T select their officers through examinations with English as a compulsory paper and students of English language and literature have a definite edge over others.

-- Public Relations and HRD officers need to have effective communication skills and mastery in Spoken English and students of English Literature and Communication will get their preference.
+Public Relations and HRD officers need to have effective communication skills and mastery in Spoken English and students of English Literature and Communication will be preferred over other candidates for their mastery over the language.

 Continuous Internal Assessment : 30 marks